Mubelotix/placebot/README.md

 ## How to use

-1) Use a chromium based browser
+1) Use a chromium based browser (Chromium will work)
-2) Log in to reddit
+2) Log in to Reddit
 3) Go to your extension page (chrome://extensions/)
 4) Load the unpacked extension.
-You might have to enable developer mode (Not necessery if you got the extension from the chrome store)
+You might have to enable developer mode (not needed if downloaded via Chrome store)
-5) Click on "service worker" to inspect it and leave that window opened in the background
+5) (Important) Click on "service worker" to inspect it and leave that window opened in the background
 6) Go to /r/place
-7) You should see an alert message saying the bot is running.
+7) You should see the subreddits name change to a message confirming the bot is working.
 If it doesn't work, make sure you did step 5 correctly.

 ## Use multiple accounts